 Another pair of matching Hillary and Donald pumpkins courtesy of @PaulsdaBurgerJoint.
 These two look like they just stepped onto the floor of the debates.

 Ohio pumpkin artist Jennette Paras chooses someone in the news as her source of inspiration in a personal tradition dating back 25 years.
-This Halloween, she transformed a massive, 374-pound pumpkin into a likeness of Donald Trump – an effort that took six separate blond wigs attached to the gourd.
+Last Halloween, she transformed a massive, 374-pound pumpkin into a likeness of Donald Trump – an effort that took six separate blond wigs attached to the gourd.
 Nearby, she’s placed a sign suggesting visitors “make pumpkins great again.”

 This Trumpkin by @tangledinreverie really captures Trump’s luxurious, windswept locks.